Research is our raw material

 RefFlux

-A common reference for flow diagrams of French agri-food supply chains, from field to plate — the source of several publications.
+A common reference for flow diagrams of French agri-food supply chains, from field to plate, built with seven technical institutes within the FILARMONI network.
+This is the "1,200 data points → 19,000 flows" project, and it led to several scientific publications in 2024-2025.

 Real-Time

-Our product R&D: the OpenSankey editor, the OpenSankey+ SaaS suite and the MFAProblem reconciliation engine.
+Our self-funded product R&D: the open-source OpenSankey editor, the MFASankey SaaS editions and the MFAProblem reconciliation engine.
+This is where research results land, every published method ending up as a usable feature.

 Scientific publications